beyond2013/ProgIntro/CCharactersNStrings.md

 If no tokens remain when strtok is called, strtok returns NULL .
 You can change the delimiter string in each new call to strtok .

-[Example code] uses strtok to tokenize the string "This is a sentence with 7 tokens" .
+[listing-18] uses strtok to tokenize the string "This is a sentence with 7 tokens" .
 Each token is printed separately.

 Function strtok modifies the input string by placing '\0' at the end of each token; therefore, a copy of the string should be made if the string will be used again in the program after the calls to strtok.

-[See Programming Example - 18.
-Functions strtok]

-[See Programming Example - 18.
-Functions strtok]: #strtok
+[listing-18]: #strtok

 ## Programming Examples